valentina-kim11/choso/README.md

 ## Default Settings

 Running `php artisan db:seed` will insert the default theme mode setting with a value of `light`.

+# Slug Generation

+The application automatically converts Vietnamese accented characters to their ASCII equivalents before slugs are created.
+This occurs in both the PHP and JavaScript code:

+- **PHP** uses the `convert_vi_to_en` helper in controllers when storing slugs.
+- **JavaScript** defines a matching `convertViToEn` function in `public/admin-theme/my_assets/common.js`.
+Elements with the `generate-slug` class call this function so the slug field updates in real time without accents.
 "# laravel-theme-portal-2"